 Personal Property: Total Loss: Fair market value at the time property is destroyed.
 Ridenour v.
 Furness, 546 N.E.2d 322 (Ind.
 Ct.
 App.
 1989).
-Indiana has long held that animals are personal property, and the fair market value of the animal at the time of loss is the appropriate basis for calculating damages.
-Liddle v.
-Clark, 107 N.E.3d 478 (Ind.
-App.
-Ct.
-2018).
 Partial Loss: Diminution in fair market value from immediately before to immediately after damage occurred.
 Wiese-GMC, Inc. v.
 Wells, 626 N.E.2d 595 (Ind.
 Ct.
 App.
 1993).
 The reduction in fair market value can be proved in one of three ways, depending on the circumstances: 1) by evidence of the fair market value before and the fair market value after the incident; or 2) by evidence of the cost of repair where repair will restore the personal property to its fair market value before the incident; or 3) by a combination of evidence of the cost of repair and evidence of the fair market value before the causative event and the fair market value after repair, where repair will not restore the item of personal property to its fair market value before the causative event.
 Wiese-GMC, Inc.